How to Teach Gemini CLI to Write Python Scripts with Inline Dependencies

 ask it to write a one-off Python script, it follows this convention.

-Instructional memory is stored in files named GEMINI.md
+Instructional memory is stored in files named GEMINI.md, which Gemini CLI

 loads from two distinct locations: